pospi/niri-config/README.md

 Great for ADHD sufferers, multitasking workflows, and those who struggle with unproductive tangenting.

-> You could bring that un-usably slow discarded Windows laptop back to life with these tools.
-I *guarantee* it will be a much faster & more pleasant machine to use than when it was Microsoft-tainted.
+> (You could bring that un-usably slow discarded Windows laptop back to life with these tools!
+I *guarantee* it will be a much faster & more pleasant machine to use than when it was Microsoft-tainted.)

 ## Features & integrations